 Heat the besciamella sauce, if it has become too stiff, then gradually pour over the tray(s) of stuffed shells.
 Don’t flood the tray with white sauce, you can see how much I poured over the shells in this photo.

-Don’t forget that Miele dishwashers last about twice as long as their competitors’, so please keep this in mind when you check prices.
+Don’t forget that Miele dishwashers last about twice as long (about 20 years) as their competitors’.
+Please keep this in mind when you check prices and compare models.
 If you have any questions, please don’t hesitate to ask me in the comments below, and you’ll also find my other posts about Miele below.
 You can also go directly to Miele USA.

 *Miele agreed to provide me with a dishwasher in exchange for my review and posts on my site.
 All thoughts and opinions are mine alone, and as always, I only recommend quality products and services that I truly believe in and would purchase and use myself.
 There have been no conditions stating that the reviews must be positive; I am disclosing this in compliance with the FTC’s regulations.